kemitchell/stonecutters/about/how-to.md

 <h3 id="clauses">Incorporating Clauses by Reference</h3>

 You can incorporate clauses from the Stonecutters catalog by reference into your contracts and other legal terms.
-The easiest and most convenient way to do this is by [permalink](https://en.wikipedia.org/wiki/Permalink):
+The easiest and most convenient way to do this is by including the following:

+"Include" when followed by a website address beginning with https://stonecutters.law/ means the specific clause found at the website address and identified as "Terms" are incorporated by reference.

+And then wherever you want the clause to appear, just say "Include" followed by a [permalink](https://en.wikipedia.org/wiki/Permalink).
+An example is as follows:

 > _Governing Law_.
 Include <https://stonecutters.law/california-governing-law/1e1d>.